 You can imagine how alarming this figure is for millions of people living with a disability around the world.
 After all, browsing the internet is not very attractive if the website is not adapted to your needs.
-Accessibility not only ensures a pleasant user experience for people with a disability, but makes the user experience seamless and engaging for everyone.
+Accessibility not only ensures a pleasant user experience for people with a disability, but also makes the user experience seamless and appealing for everyone.

 Why test for accessibility?